OctopusDeploy/blog/blog/2022-q3/docker-as-package-manager/index.md

 ## Conclusion

-Docker images provide a consistent and convenient way to install and run common DevOps CLI tools, especially when compared to writing OS specific commands to download binary files from unique URLs.
+Docker images provide a consistent and convenient way to install and run common DevOps CLI tools, especially when compared to writing OS-commands to download binary files from unique URLs.

 In this post, I looked at how to run a Docker image from the command-line or in a script, and provided some tips to allow Docker images to run as drop in replacements for locally installed tools.